The Science

 ~40%

-of people respond to drug treatments for anxiety and depression, and those who do show an average of only 50% improvement in symptoms.
-Medication can be an important tool, but it rarely addresses the patterns driving behavior.
+of people respond to drug treatments for anxiety and depression, and even those who do only see about 50% improvement.
+Medication can be an important tool, but it rarely gets to the patterns driving the behavior.

 Rush AJ, Warden D, et al. STAR*D: revising conventional wisdom.
 CNS Drugs.
 2009.